 These integrated responsibilities ensure effective support for students with disabilities as they transition to adulthood and the workforce.

 A student attending the Texas School for the Blind and Visually Impaired (TSBVI) can be served by the TVRC located in the student's home community.
-The TVRC in the Austin region is available as a courtesy counselor on an as-needed basis.
+The TVRC in the Central Texas VR Workforce Area is available as a courtesy counselor on an as-needed basis.

 Family Involvement: Family involvement in the transition process can significantly enhance both successful transition services and a successful outcome.
 Each family has a unique set of values and cultural influences that affect their concerns, opinions, and requests.